 Make sure you get a deductible amount that you can handle.
 This amount is how much you’ll have to pay before your insurance company can cover a claim.

 To file a claim, contact your insurance company as soon as the weather conditions are safe.
 The company will have a claims adjuster assess the damage.
 You may need to provide photos, receipts, or other details about the damage to your home and possessions.
 Based on what is covered and the limit for your policy, the NFIP will inform you how much you’ll receive in monetary assistance.
 While you may receive enough money to repair or replace your home, you will likely only get the actual cash value (the depreciated monetary value) for any possessions that were lost.

 What If I’m Uninsured?

 If you don’t have flood insurance for your home, you’ll have to pay for any losses on your own.
 You may be able to apply to the Federal Emergency Management Agency (FEMA) to get a disaster grant.
 The average grant amount is about $5,000 per household.
-When you compare this amount to the average flood insurance claim of $30,000, this may not be nearly enough to cover the damage to your home.
-In fact, many homeowners have to use part of their grant money to cover other disaster-related expenses, including hotel stays or short-term rentals.
+When you compare this amount to the average flood insurance claim of $43,000, this may not be nearly enough to cover the damage to your home.
+In fact, many homeowners have to use part of their grant money to cover other disaster-related expenses.
+This includes hotel stays or short-term rentals.

 You may be able to apply for a low-interest disaster loan through the Small Business Administration (SBA).
-These loans are available for up to $200,000, and the funds can be used to repair or replace a primary residence.
+These loans are available for up to $200,000, and you can use the funds to repair or replace a primary residence.
 Additionally, renters and homeowners can apply for up to $40,000 in SBA disaster loans to replace their damaged or destroyed possessions, including appliances, automobiles, furniture, and clothing.
-Since these loans must be paid back in a timely manner, avoid borrowing more than you can afford in the long run.
+Since you must repay these loans in a timely manner, avoid borrowing more than you can afford in the long run.